luigisaetta/crewai-oci-integration/README.md

 You can test the integration with **MCP** using [OCI Consumption report](./crew_agent_mcp02.py) that generates a report of the consumption in your tenant (top 5 compartments, for 4 weeks).

 To have this demo up&running:
 * download the code for the MCP server from [here](https://github.com/oracle-devrel/technology-engineering/blob/main/ai/gen-ai-agents/mcp-oci-integration/mcp_consumption.py)
-* start the MCP server, on a free port
+* start the MCP server, on a free port (for example 9500)
 * register the URL, in [source](./crew_agent_mcp02.py), in the section:
 ```
 server_params = {